James Lindner and Jeremy Smith offer up a few tips on utilizing floats during a tough walleye bite.

 Utilizing a float is probably the most effective way to target them during a tough walleye bite.

-By using a slip bobber paired with a leech, crawler or minnow, you are able to position your bait right in front of the fish and leave it there for an extend period of time.
+Using a slip bobber paired with a leech, crawler or minnow, will allow you to position your bait right in front of the walleye and leave it there for an extend period of time.